-Prescription medications brought in from outside of the facility will generally not be accepted by the Detention Center Medical Authority.
+Prescription medications brought in from outside of the facility generally will not be accepted by the Detention Center Medical Authority.
 There are specific circumstances where medications brought in may be considered for acceptance and be provided.
-These special circumstances may include the following:
+Special circumstances will be determined by the Detention Center Medical Authority on a case by case basis.
+If an exception is made, packaging must include the following guideline:

-- -The medication is in unopened manufacturer packaging and MUST have a current prescription label that is legible.
-This does not include prescription bottles filled by a pharmacist. - -The medication is in a blister pack, filled by a pharmacist, and has a current prescription label that is legible.
+- The medication is in unopened manufacturer packaging and MUST have a current prescription label that is legible.
+This does not include prescription bottles filled by a pharmacist. - The medication is in a blister pack, filled by a pharmacist, and has a current prescription label that is legible.
 The blister pack will be inspected by the Detention Center Medical Authority for signs of tampering.